faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 node --require ./tracing.js server-http.js &
 ```

 After going back to `AWS-IP:80` and generating traffic, we should see both Retail App and Currency Service spans showing up on the Distributed Traces page.
+If you click back into the `Request to Currency Service` trace, we should also see the `conversion_total` attribute now displaying properly.

 <!-- ------------------------ -->